yyzahran/planet-technical-assessment/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+In `constants.py`, update the value of `PL_API_KEY` with the proper API key.
+It isn't included in the repository for security reasons.

 Use any of the following commands to run tests as needed:
 - Run tests using pytest with verbose